 - MOST EFFECTIVE MOTH TRAPS: Clothes moth pheromone catching target is Webbing (Common) Clothes Moth (Tineola bisselliella), Case Bearing (Making) Moth...

 - ODOR-FREE & NATURAL AND SAFE: For the health of your family, please give up the harmful and inferior moth traps and moth balls,Dangerous chemical...

-- Vacuum the carpet and the area around it, then empty the vacuum bag immediately.
+- Vacuum the carpet and the storage areas around it, then empty the vacuum bag immediately.

 - Wash the infested carpet.

-- Use a solution of soapy water and vinegar to clean furniture surfaces, including drawers, closets, and anywhere you suspect the larvae can be found.
+- Use a solution of soapy water and vinegar to clean furniture surfaces, including drawers, closets, storage areas, and anywhere you suspect the hungry larvae can be found.

 - Wash the infested clothes and fabrics with hot water and soap, and dry-clean animal-based fabrics.

-- Use cedar clothes hangers as cedar is a natural moth repellent.
+- Use lavender sachets and cedar clothes hangers as cedar is a natural moth repellent.

 - Fill small cloth bags with fragrant herbs, such as rosemary, lavender, bay leaves, and thyme.
 Place them in your closet and drawers.